invertase/react-native-firebase/docs/crashlytics/usage/index.md

 }
 ```

-## Crashlytics additional non-fatal issue generation
+## Crashlytics Javascript stacktrace issue generation

-React Native Crashlytics module is generating additional non-fatal issues on JavaScript exceptions by default.
-Sometimes it is not desirable behavior since it might duplicate issues and hide original exceptions logs.
-You can disable this behavior by setting appropriate option to false:
+React Native Crashlytics module by default installs a global javascript exception handler, and it records a crash with a javascript stack trace any time an unhandled javascript exception is thrown.
+Sometimes it is not desirable behavior since it might duplicate issues in combination with the default mode of javascript global exception handler chaining.
+We recommend leaving JS crashes enabled and turning off exception handler chaining.
+However, if you have special crash handling requirements, you may disable this behavior by setting the appropriate option to false:

 ```json
 // <project-root>/firebase.json